Automattic/wp-calypso/packages/viewport/README.md

 ## Supported methods

-- `isWithinBreakpoint( breakpoint )`: Whether the current screen size matches the breakpoint.
+- `isWithinBreakpoint( breakpoint, widthOrHeight = false )`: Whether the current screen size matches the breakpoint.
+If the second argument is true, it checks if the screen height or width matches the breakpoint.
 - `isMobile()`: Whether the current screen size matches a mobile breakpoint (equivalent to "<480px").
+See note at end of document.
+- `isMobileWidthOrHeight()`: Whether the current screen width or height matches a mobile breakpoint (equivalent to "<480px").
 See note at end of document.
 - `isDesktop()`: Whether the current screen size matches a desktop breakpoint (equivalent to ">960px").
 See note at end of document.
 - `subscribeIsWithinBreakpoint( breakpoint, listener )`: Register a listener for size changes that affect the breakpoint.
 Returns the unsubscribe function.
 - `subscribeIsMobile( listener )`: Register a listener for size changes that affect the mobile breakpoint (equivalent to "<480px").
 Returns the unsubscribe function.
 See note at end of document.